dart-lang/pana/test/goldens/end2end/bulma_min-0.7.4.json_report.md

 ### [x] 0/0 points: WASM compatibility

-Unable to detect compatibility with runtime `wasm`, and the package will not be rewarded full points in a future version of the scoring model.
+Unable to detect compatibility with runtime `wasm`, and this package will not be rewarded full points in a future version of the scoring model.
 See https://dart.dev/web/wasm for details.

 ## 0/50 Pass static analysis